USVI English Learner Project: Supporting EL Program Plan Development and Implementation of Evidence-based Practices

 Training Project: Data-Driven Implementation of Tiered Interventions with English Learners: A Series of In-Depth Workshops with Districts

-Building off the 2018 webinar series on multi-tiered systems of support (MTSS) and English learners, REL Northeast & Islands researchers are developing and delivering three in-depth workshops for Connecticut educators on how to use data to distinguish between language-based and other learning challenges faced by English learners and how to implement scientific research-based interventions (SRBI) to meet students’ needs.
-The workshops provide five district teams of three to seven educators with focused support and the opportunity to interact closely with one another as they delve into the practice and application of data use for SRBI delivery.
-The teams identify a specific strategy or tool to employ or an activity to conduct between sessions, and each workshop begins with reflections on these activities as well as the identification of next steps.
+Building off the 2018 webinar series on multi-tiered systems of support (MTSS) and English learners, REL Northeast & Islands researchers developed and delivered three in-depth workshops for Connecticut educators on how to use data to distinguish between language-based and other learning challenges faced by English learners and how to implement scientific research-based interventions (SRBI) to meet students’ needs.
+The workshops provided five district teams of three to seven educators with focused support and the opportunity to interact closely with one another as they delved into the practice and application of data use for SRBI delivery.
+The teams identified a specific strategy or tool to employ or an activity to conduct between sessions, and each workshop began with reflections on these activities as well as the identification of next steps.

 Session 1: November 19–20, 2018